reichman2/EasyRSVP/README.md

 ## Configuration
 You will need to specify environment variables for database connection and email sending*.
 Create a `.env` file in the `/server` directory.
-At a later date, more information will be required here in order to
+At a later date, more information will be required here in order for full functionality.  **As of right now, you can ignore this if you are using docker.**
 ```env server/.env
 DATABASE_URL="postgresql://USERNAME:PASSOWRD@DB_SERVER_ADDR:DB_SERVER_PORT/DB_NAME?schema=public"
 JWT_SECRET="replacethisjwtsecretkeyforsecurelysigningsessiondata"